ghc/ghc/docs/users_guide/profiling.rst

 In either case the program must use :base-ref:`GHC.Profiling.setHeapProfilingRoots` to inform the RTS of the set of closures the program is interested in.
-Closures are considered during profiling only when they are rechable from at least one of the the specified roots.
+Closures are considered during profiling only when they are reachable from at least one of the specified roots.

 ..
 NOTE:: The number of roots is currently limited to 20 to keep the